 - From the Sparklines group click Line

-- You will see the Location Range has been filled in as the cell you had selected.
-This will be the location the sparkline will be placed
+- The Location Range has already been filled in as the cell you had selected.
+This will be the location the sparkline will be placed.

-- You will now need to highlight, or select the Data Range you wish to include in your Sparkline
+- Now you need to select the Data Range you wish to include in your Sparkline

 - Use your mouse and highlight the data using the left mouse button